Get ready for winter 2026!

 Peter Ball had earlier held the club's presidency, stepping down from that role in 1998 in favour of Barry McFadzean.
 He remained an ordinary member for some years after that, submitting this funding proposal in 2001, before retiring from the club later the same year along with a number of other long-time members — among them Graham and Louise Ball, Campbell and Richard Capel, Yvonne and Robert Clemesha, and Mac Halliday.
 The newsletter thanked them warmly for their contribution over the years, singling out Peter Ball's and his brother Graham's service on the Board in particular.

 With the levy approved, Bellevarde Constructions went back to work over the following months.
-The trouble had started, as club memory has it, in a fairly undignified way: a member's knee went straight through the downstairs bathroom wall, which was how everyone first learned that the wall framing behind the tiles had rotted through.
-Once the builders opened things up, the problem turned out to run further than one soft patch of Gyprock.
 Continuous underground drainage was installed around the lodge for the first time, addressing a damp, musty smell in the basement that members had apparently long assumed was just part of the lodge's character.
 The verandah roof was rebuilt with proper flashing.
 The load-bearing wall at the western end of the verandah — found to have no waterproofing at all — was demolished and rebuilt, after the Secretary discovered a supporting timber so rotten that a table knife could be pushed straight through it to touch the Gyprock on the other side.
 The balustrade was replaced with a taller stainless-steel-wire railing to meet building code, and wall insulation went in for the first time as the cladding was replaced.
 The work was finished in time for the June 2001 season, and the newsletter's account of it — candid about how bad the underlying problems had turned out to be — is one of the liveliest pieces of writing in the whole decade's newsletters.
-Years later, in 2009, the newsletter would still refer back to this episode only obliquely, as "the Great Downstairs Bathroom Disaster," "spoken of only in hushed tones" — evidently a story every member of the time knew well, even if it never made it into the minutes in quite so much detail.

 It was also in these early-2000s newsletters that the club's long-standing mounted stag head — known to generations of members as "Kaly" — got his fullest telling.
 According to the account published in the newsletters of 2000 and 2001, the mount was bought by foundation President Don Hendry at the closing-down sale of a small restaurant in Asquith, north of Hornsby, "nearly forty winters ago" — that is, around the time of the lodge's founding, which other club records place at 1963.
 Don is said to have wedged the mounted head into the passenger seat of his Vauxhall Velox for the drive home to Vaucluse, to the visible astonishment of other motorists along the way.
 An inscription on the back of the mount — "Hardcastle – 1922 – Rotorua" — was traced, by a chance social encounter, to a Mrs Hardcastle, whose late husband had shot the animal on a hunting trip to New Zealand.
 A companion piece has Kaly himself writing in to object, with some indignation, to being nicknamed "Oscar" by less respectful younger members.
 It's the kind of story that could easily have been embellished in the retelling — but this is simply how it was recorded in the club's own newsletters at the time.